-E) SHARE CAPITAL
+H) SHARE CAPITAL

 The proceeds from the issue of units are allocated between common shares and common share purchase warrants on a pro-rata basis based on relative fair values.
-The fair value of common shares is based on the market close on the date the units are issued and the fair value of common share purchase warrants is determined using the Black-Scholes pricing model.
+The fair value of common shares is based on the market closing price on the date the units are issued and the fair value of common share purchase warrants is determined using the quoted market price or if the warrants are not traded, the Black-Scholes pricing model.